DieterRoux/Pixelated-Pathways-rentry-backup/README.md

 - [GitHub Pages](https://pages.github.com/) *Websites for you and your projects, hosted directly from your GitHub repository.*
 - [PasteHTML](https://pastehtml.com/) *The fastest & easiest HTML/TEXT hosting platfrom*
 - [Neocities](https://neocities.org/) *Create your own free website!
 Neocities is a commercial web hosting service for static pages.*
+- [nekoweb](https://nekoweb.org/) *Nekoweb is a free static website hosting service, created in 2022 2023 2024 by a group of coders, programmers and artists, passionate for the old web and personal websites.*
 - [Sparked Paste](https://paste.sparked.host/) *Paste Service*
 - [snowbin](https://paste.fmhy.net/) *Delightfully crafted pastebin with <3.*
 - [pasteheaven](https://pasteheaven.com/) *#1 paste tool*